The Center’s Programs & Milestones

 At The Center’s 45th Anniversary Gala, a $2 million dollar matching campaign opportunity was announced

-To help LGBTQ community members experiencing homelessness, The Center’s housing program went from Sunburst Youth Housing Project to an entire continuum of housing services and homelessness prevention –family reunification, host homes, and LGBT Safe S.T.A.Y. emergency overnight housing now open 7 nights a week, NPSA, permanent supportive housing programs to include housing for LGBTQ adults, couples, and families New: Project Compassion – a tangible, action-based program that offers direct supportive resources for those experiencing homelessness, provides clients with socks, toiletries, clothes, food, and water – connects folks to internal and external resources like medical care, addiction and recovery options, and specialized case management.
+To help LGBTQ community members experiencing homelessness, The Center’s housing program went from Sunburst Youth Housing Project to an entire continuum of housing services and homelessness prevention — family reunification, host homes, and LGBTQ Safe S.T.A.Y. emergency overnight housing.
+The Center also offers permanent supportive housing programs to include housing for LGBTQ adults, couples, and families, as well as Project Compassion, a tangible, action-based program that offers direct supportive resources for those experiencing homelessness, provides clients with socks, toiletries, clothes, food, and water, connecting folks to internal and external resources like medical care, addiction and recovery options, and specialized case management.

 In an effort to better serve the Black LGBTQ community, The Center hosted a Black Town Hall.
 This event led to many initiatives including the formation of the Black LGBTQ Community Advisory Committee.
 This committee, in partnership with The Gender Phluid Collective, the San Diego Black LGBTQ Coalition, and the Unity Fellowship Church, created and are hosting Brave Space, a peer-led discussion group for LGBTQ folx of the Black and African diaspora community.
 The Center is helping the San Diego Black LGBTQ Coalition to obtain its own 501(c)(3) status, serving as the fiscal agent for the Coalition, free of charge, in the interim period, with the goal of this organization obtaining its 501(c)(3) status in 2021.
 In partnership with the Black LGBTQ Community Advisory Committee, The Center provided several educational opportunities for Center staff and volunteers on anti-Black racism and on how to be better allies to the Black LGBTQ community.

-The Center closed its doors for in-person services due to the COVID-19 pandemic on March 20, 2020 and postponed two major fundraising events: Dining Out For Life San Diego and The Harvey Milk Diversity Breakfast.
-The Center is currently providing Emergency Services: Emergency Referral and Resource phone line, Behavioral Health Services via Zoom Healthcare, Individual Program Meetings and Check-Ins via Zoom, Virtual Support Groups, Critical Housing needs, Healthcare services including health care enrollment assistance and HIV testing, and Food Resources.
+The Center closed its doors for in-person services due to the COVID-19 pandemic on March 20, 2020.
+Throughout the pandemic, The Center provided Emergency Services including an Emergency Referral and Resource phone line, Behavioral Health Services via Zoom Healthcare, Individual Program Meetings and Check-Ins via Zoom, Virtual Support Groups, Critical Housing needs, Healthcare services including health care enrollment assistance and HIV testing, and Food Resources.
 The Center set up an Emergency Fund: https://thecentersd.org/giving/

 The Board of Directors voted unanimously that The Center will no longer allow armed uniformed law enforcement officers at Center facilities or at Center events, unless as a last resort or in response to a true emergency.
 The Center works with the Coalition for Police Accountability and Transparency (CPAT) in calling for local governments to pass the Police Accountability Now policy reforms.